The Beginner’s Guide to Cardio Machines

 This type of exercise gets your heart rate up, which improves blood flow and burns calories, says Stephen Lo Cicero, personal training manager at Blink Fitness in West Babylon, New York.
 With regular cardio exercise, you can lose weight and help lower your risk of heart disease, stroke, and diabetes.

 The key is to engage in moderate-intensity activity at least 30 minutes per day, five days per week.
-But if you're just getting started, plan for 10 minutes per day for the first few weeks, and then work your way up.
-Anything that gets your heart pumping enough that you break a sweat counts, including walking, swimming, tennis, dancing, or cardio machines at the gym.
+But if you’re just getting started, plan for 10 minutes per day for the first few weeks, and then work your way up.
+Anything that gets your heart pumping enough that you break a sweat counts, including walking, swimming, pickleball, dancing, or cardio machines at the gym.

 Beyond the Treadmill: 3 Beginner-Friendly Cardio Machines